 Temporary hours of operation due to the COVID-19 pandemic are Monday to Saturday from 8 am to 6 pm and Sunday from 9 am to 3 pm.
 Seniors may shop during the special Senior Shopping Hour every Wednesday from 8 am to 9 am.

 Find Lovely Rental Homes Near Cheap Things to Do in Pennsylvania

 A fun and relaxing vacation isn’t complete without renting out a trusty vacation home!
 You can scour the web for low-cost vacation home deals, or use a reliable listing platform such as Rental Trader.
 There, you can find several property listings near affordable destinations in Pennsylvania.

 Look for a budget rental property that suits your vacation needs, then connect with owners and book it for your preferred date all within the site.
 It’s easy and hassle-free rental property booking brought to you by Rental Trader.

-For more information, head to their Contact Us page and feel free to call them up!
-You can also inquire about their listing services by filling up their web form.
+For more information, head to the Contact Us page, and feel free to have a conversation!
+You can also inquire about the listing services by filling up the web form.

 And with this, we’re wrapping up our 10 cheap things to do in Pennsylvania list.
 Add our budget-friendly destinations to your Keystone State bucket list and prepare for a pocket-friendly yet fun vacation!